 Michael Hill has worked within the Superbike World Championship paddock for more than 15 years and is recognised by many as the face of the Paddock Show.

-With experience presenting and reporting on two and four wheeled motorsport 2013 saw Michael expand his already impressive services portfolio.
+With experience presenting and reporting on two and four wheeled motorsports, 2013 saw Michael expand his already impressive services portfolio.
 Rider logo & identity design together with other promotional products were added to an already extensive list of media and promotion services for the motorsport industry and many riders / drivers took advantage.

 In 2014, in addition to expanding his own MHP brand Michael became the official WorldSBK Paddock Show host and Podium TV Interviewer, as well as the host of the media events prior to each World Superbike Championship round.
 He also had the honour of hosting the official end of season gala award ceremony in Jerez, something he is particularly proud of.